gradio-app/gradio/client/js/README.md

 #### `options`

-Accepts all options that `client` accepts.
+Accepts all options that `client` accepts, except `hf_token` is required.
 [See `client`'s `options` parameter](#source).

-`duplicate` also acceopts one additional `options` property.
+`duplicate` also accepts one additional `options` property.

 ##### `private`

 This is an optional parameter specific to `duplicate` and will determine whether the space should be public or private.
-Dupliacted space are public by default.
+Spaces duplicated via the `duplicate` method are public by default.

 ```ts
 import { duplicate } from "@gradio/client";